HenryPark62/ML_Brain_Tumor_Detection/README.md

 # Brain MRI Tumor Detection using DenseNet121, Grad-CAM

-• Improved model accuracy through transfer Learning and Fine-tuning of the DenseNet121. <br>
+• Classified brain tumors into four types using softmax and fine-tuned DenseNet121 for improved accuracy. <br>
 • Visualized lesions using Grad-CAM.